-The E50 Tool Changer has 8 available user pneumatic ports to supply air through the tool changer to the specific tool being used.
-The tool changer must be coupled and be fitted with an o-ring seal for these ports to be operational.
+The E80 Tool Changer has eight (8) available user pneumatic ports to supply air through the tool changer to the specific tool being used.
+The robot side ports can be checked if a poppet valve is installed.
+For the ports to be operational, the tool changer must be coupled and be fitted with a valve fitting assembly (valve fitting (1506-C99N) and 2 o-rings (83908-P1134) per port).
 Air can be supplied via directly ported air fittings supplied by the customer (Figure 5.6-1).

 Figure 5.6-1.
-E50 User Pneumatic Ports
+E80 User Pneumatic Ports